Elvric/ClassNotes/Winter2018/Comp360.md

 > $\sum_{u \in A} ((\sum_{uw \in E} f(uw))-(\sum_{vu \in E} f(vu)))$

-    If e is an edge with both endpoints in B => f(e) is not in the sum. else if e has both points in A => f(e) is in both sums so it adds up to 0. else e exist in both A and B => f(e) is either added or substracted in the sums so we are only accounting for flow in and out.
+If e is an edge with both endpoints in B => f(e) is not in the sum. \
+else if e has both points in A => f(e) is in both sums so it adds up to 0. \
+else e exist in both A and B => f(e) is either added or subtracted in the sums so we are only accounting for flow in and out.
 Why does vale(f) = f in of the sink?
     Pick B as being just the sink then there is no f out had just f in

 > Claim: let (A,B) be a cut f be a flow then $val(f) \leq Cap(A,B)$ \
 > Proof:
 > val(f) = $f^{out} (A) - f^{in} (A) \leq f^{out} (A) \leq \sum_{u \in A,v \in B, uv \in E} C_{uv} = Cap(A,B)$

 So to summarize we can use cuts to check for optimality if we fined a cut that has a Cap value equal to the maxflow we have found then we cannot do better than that.

 ### Proof of Ford-Falkerson finds optimal flow
 FF: starts with o flow and while we can find paths in the residual graph we augment(f,P) and update residual graph.

   Consider the point where FFF terminates.
-Let A* be the set of the verteces that the algorithm can reach from s in the residual graph.
-Note that t will alwats be in B* as if we could reach t then we would have an s-t path.
+Let A* be the set of the vertices that the algorithm can reach from s in the residual graph.
+Note that t will always be in B* as if we could reach t then we would have an s-t path.
     If uv is an edge original network with u in A* and v in B* Cuv is saturated otherwise we would be able to include v in A.
 $f^{out}(A^*)= \sum_{u \in A^*,v \in B^*, uv \in E} C_{uv} = Cap(A^*,B^*), f^{in} (A^*)=0$ because otherwise we would have an edge in Gf that goes from A* to B*